-- Function - A named group of programming instructions.
-Functions are reusable abstractions that reduce the complexity of writing and maintaining programs.
+- Function - A named bit of programming instructions.

 - Top Down Design - a problem solving approach (also known as stepwise design) in which you break down a system to gain insight into the sub-systems that make it up.